alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

   - Payments and benefits subject to Employment Insurance premiums
   - Payments and benefits not subject to Employment Insurance premiums
   - Calculate Employment Insurance premiums at an individual level

+Employment Insurance (EI) is a federally legislated social insurance program established under the Employment Insurance Act.
+It provides temporary financial support to individuals who are unemployed while seeking new employment or engaging in skill development.
+In addition to regular benefits, EI offers special provisions for workers who take leave due to significant life events such as illness, pregnancy, caring for a newborn or newly adopted child, supporting a critically ill or injured person, or tending to a family member facing a serious health condition with a risk of death.

+The EI program is funded through payroll contributions made by employees, known as Employment Insurance premiums.
+Employers also contribute by paying a premium that is calculated based on their employees' deductions.

+While Employment Insurance is a government-mandated program, it may not be the only insurance plan available in the workplace.
+Many organizations offer private or non-government insurance options such as life and disability coverage, which are funded by employers, employees, or both.
+Although this chapter focuses specifically on the federally legislated EI program, additional information about private insurance plans will be covered in the later chapters.

 Record of Employment
 ---------------------